dominodatalab/aihub-project-anomaly-detection/README.md

-# AI Hub Anomaly Detection
+# Anomaly Detection on Time Series Data

 A Domino Data Labs reference project showcasing anomaly detection on CPU Utilization data of EC2 Compute Instances

+## License
+This template is licensed to Customer subject to the terms of the license agreement between Domino and the Customer on file

 ## About this template
 This is a reference Domino Project adapted from the Kaggle dataset and notebook found [here](https://www.kaggle.com/code/leomauro/anomaly-detection-streaming-data/input).<br>